MichaCo/CacheManager/Articles/cachemanager_backed_todo_web_app.md

 	   }

 ### Delete by Id
-Delete by Id has a similar problem as our `Post` method, we also have to update the key holding all the todos´ ids.
+Delete by Id has a similar problem as our `Post` method, we also have to update the key holding all the todosÂ´ ids.
 Same thing here, we'll use the `Update` method to ensure we work on the correct version of the ids array.
 All we have to do is removing the id from the array though.

 	   // DELETE: api/ToDo/5
 	   public void Delete(int id)